 According to legend, a young woman possessing the stone can reawaken the king.
 Gradually, the land split into five kingdoms: Tianquan, Taiyuan, Xuanji, Tiansha, and Qiongye.
 Tianquan Kingdom emerged as the leader with the support of the Firmament.

-Fast forward to present day, there’s a new keeper of the Mystical Spirit Leaf.
-His responsibility is to find the young woman before she allows the evil being to rise up again.
+Fast forward to present day, there’s a new keeper of the Mystic Spirit Leaf.
+His responsibility is to find the young woman before she reawakens the king.

 At Xuanyuan Sect in Taiyuan Kingdom, Fuyao (YANG MI), sneaks into a secret chamber to practice martial arts.
 She can get in trouble because servants like her have the lowest status and are forbidden from learning martial arts.